Jewelry Care

 As these pieces are handcrafted, returns will only be accepted in the unlikely event of a production flaw.
 If you are unsatisfied with your piece for any other reason, you may exchange the unworn item for something of equal or lesser value.

 International shipping is available to most countries.
 The risk of loss and title of merchandise shipped will pass upon you.
-Your order is subject to import duties and taxes that are not included in my shipping costs.
+Your order is subject to import duties and taxes that are not included in shipping costs.

 EDUCATION ON SILVER